Open Records Request

 What is the timeframe for a response to my request?

-State law requires a written response to an open records request be issued within three days (excluding Saturdays, Sundays and legal holidays).
-The three-day timeframe begins the day after receipt of the request.
+State law requires a written response to an open records request be issued within five days (excluding Saturdays, Sundays and legal holidays).
+The five-day timeframe begins the day after receipt of the request.
 For more information, go to https://ag.ky.gov/Pages/default.aspx and click on “Protecting Your Right to Know.”

 How do I request a public record?